Arizona Reviewing Underdog Fantasy License Case

 Underdog was originally given 30 days to respond to the notice, but an ADG spokesperson confirmed to Sports Betting Dime that the response deadline was waived while talks continue.

 Gambling problem?
-Call 1-800-GAMBLER (Available in the US) Call 877-8-HOPENY or text HOPENY (467369) (NY) Call 1-800-327-5050 (MA), 1-800-NEXT-STEP (AZ), 1-800-BETS-OFF (IA), 1-800-981-0023 (PR) 21+ only.
+Call 1-800-GAMBLER or 1-800-MY-RESET (Available in the US) 877-8-HOPENY or text HOPENY (467369) (NY) 1-800-327-5050 (MA), 1-800-BETS-OFF (IA), 1-800-981-0023 (PR) 21+ only.
 Please Gamble Responsibly.
-See BetMGM.com for Terms.
+See http://BetMGM.com for Terms.
+First Bet Offer for new customers only (if applicable).
 Subject to eligibility requirements.
 Bonus bets are non-withdrawable.
 In partnership with Kansas Crossing Casino and Hotel.
-This promotional offer is not available in DC, Mississippi, New York, Nevada, Ontario, or Puerto Rico.
+Promotional offers not available in Mississippi, New York, Ontario, or Puerto Rico.

 Timeline of the Underdog Review